Gotham Magazine

 A post shared by 12 Chairs Cafe NYC (@12chairscafe)

-What appears to be a quaint Israeli restaurant on the outside, is actually a roaring Gatsby-approved party on the inside.
-Similar to HaSalon, 12 chairs brings the vibrant party culture of Tel Aviv straight to the streets of Manhattan.
-The restaurant is always packed to the brim–fair warning, you’re guaranteed to see your ex-best friend's sister's cousin–which is a testament to how unparalleled the experience really is.
-The vibes at 12 Chairs are so unbeatable, you will definitely leave with a smile on your face and a new friend named Sammi Cohen you met in the bathroom line.
-Oh, you’ll probably also stuff those mouthwatering Lamb Arayes in your pulse.
+What appears to be a quaint Israeli restaurant on the outside is actually a roaring Gatsby-approved party on the inside.
+Similar to HaSalon, 12 Chairs brings the vibrant party culture of Tel Aviv straight to the streets of Manhattan.
+The restaurant is always packed to the brim, which is a testament to how unparalleled the experience really is.
+The vibes at 12 Chairs are so unbeatable, you will definitely leave with a smile on your face and tons of new friends you met in the bathroom line.
+Oh, you’ll probably dream about those mouthwatering Lamb Arayes for weeks to come.

 Patrizia's